qe7/supremacy/README.md

 #### CommandToggle

-The `CommandToggle` class provides a command for toggling features on and off.
+The `CommandToggle` class provides a abstractCommand for toggling features on and off.
 It has the following attributes:

 - **Name**: Toggle
 - **Description**: Toggles a feature.
 - **Usage**: toggle <feature>
 - **Aliases**: t

-This command takes the name of a feature as an argument and toggles its state.
+This abstractCommand takes the name of a feature as an argument and toggles its state.
 It provides feedback on the feature's state after toggling.

 ## Getting Started